hockeydave/fullstackassessment-solution/README.md

 ### Run the startup script

-Navigate your shell to the project directory and run  `./run.sh` to tail logs for both client and server.
+Navigate your shell to the project directory and run  `./run.sh` to run and tail logs for both client and server.

 ### Notes
 - The server run will on `localhost:8080`